TileDB-Inc/TileDB/format_spec/fragment.md

 Coordinates of a multi-dimensional array are placed in either zipped or unzipped order.
 In zipped order, coordinates of a cell are placed next to each other and ordered by the cell index, while in unzipped order, all coordinates values of a dimension are placed next to each other and ordered by the dimension index.

 * Since version 2, coordinates are always stored unzipped.
-* In version 1, coordinates are stored unzipped if a [compression filter](./tile.md#compression-filters) exists in the filter list, otherwise they are stored zipped.
+* In version 1, coordinates are stored unzipped if a [compression filter](./tile.md#compression-filters) exists in the filter list.
+Otherwise, they are stored zipped.

 ## Legacy Fragment metadata file